Wonder Bread: Continental Baking Company

+Interstate Bakeries/Hostess Brands

-Interstate Bakeries Corporation, later known as first Hostess Brands company (Old HB), purchased Continental Baking in 1995.
+Interstate Bakeries Corporation purchased Continental Baking in 1995.
 In 2004, Interstate Bakeries declared bankruptcy, putting the future of Wonder Bread in some doubt.
 In February 2009 Interstate Bakeries emerged from bankruptcy marking a "new beginning" for the baking company.

-In 2006, Wonder was one of the first bread brands to introduce whole grain white breads such as "Wonder Made with Whole Grain White" as a bread that appealed to consumers who loved the taste of white bread, but who were looking for more nutrition.
+In 2006, Wonder was one of the first bread brands to introduce whole grain white breads in an effort to appeal to consumers who loved the taste of white bread, but were looking for more nutrition.
 These breads were made with an albino wheat variety that does not have the more pronounced taste of whole red-wheat flour.